-Eliza Moore passed over on December 10, 1873 (see obituary record), and Samuel Moore joined her on March 1, 1889 (see obituary record and newspaper obituary).
+Eliza Moore passed over on December 10, 1873, and Samuel Moore joined her on March 1, 1889.
 We have the original copy of Samuel Moore’s last will and testament, executed July 21, 1888, and filed for probate in Morgan County Circuit Court on March 15, 1889.
 For “moore” information about Samuel & Eliza (and town history generally), see this handout and another handout.
 For a brief “family tree” of Samuel & Eliza and their descendants, click here.
 This handout explores the various homes in which Samuel & Eliza (and their family) lived in Mooresville.

 “Narration” of Samuel Moore at the Old Settlers Picnic (1885)

 REV. DR. FRANK CLAUDE HUSTON

 The Reverend Dr. Frank Claude Huston (1871-1959) was pastor of Mooresville First Christian Church (Disciples of Christ) (1934-1937).
 He was an internationally renowned composer and singer who wrote and performed hymns, gospel music, ballads, popular songs, patriotic tunes, and dance songs.
 (Click here, here, and here to learn more.)
 Dr. Huston founded his own music publishing companies in Indianapolis and New York.
 He composed a tribute song, “Mooresville” (1935), which proclaimed the townspeople’s virtues and praised its hometown values.
 (Click here to see a copy of Huston’s original music score for the town’s song.)
 The library has several copies of the history of Mooresville First Christian Church (Disciples of Christ) available to check-out from our Evergreen Indiana online catalog.
 Click below to watch our video about Rev. Dr. Huston.

 RUTH ELLEN COMER

 Ruth Ellen Comer (1909-1995) was the daughter of Charles Benton Comer and Mary Aldrich Comer.
 She graduated from Mooresville High School and Butler University School of Music and further studied music at the University of Southern California.
 She was a professional musician, playing piano, pipe organ, and accordion.
 She was best known as a member of the musical group, Maria Karson & Her Musicales (1940s), who appeared on national radio and played a variety of clubs and hotels across the country.
-Click the photos above (or click here) to learn more about this gifted lady, or watch our video (below).
+Click here to learn more about this gifted lady, or watch our video (below).